Eschatologue/CM_wiki/docs/spells/5th-level.md

 If you command an object to attack, it can make a single melee attack against a creature within 5 feet of it.
 It makes a slam attack with an attack bonus and bludgeoning damage determined by its size.
 The DM might rule that a specific object inflicts slashing or piercing damage based on its form.

-***At Higher Levels.*** If you cast this spell using a spell slot of 6th level or higher, you can animate two additional objects for each slot level above 5th.
+***At Higher Levels.*** If you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, you can animate two additional objects for each slot level above 5th.

 ### Antilife Shell
 *5th-level abjuration*